thoughtpolice/hs-curve25519/README.md

 [![Haskell](http://b.repl.ca/v1/language-haskell-lightgrey.png)](http://www.haskell.org)

-This package implements minimal bindings to the [curve25519][] diffie-hellman function .
+This package implements minimal bindings to the [curve25519][] diffie-hellman function.
 It should be relatively easy to both depend on, or include outright in your executable/package itself.

 The underlying implementation is the `ref` code from [SUPERCOP][],